January 14, 2020

 Cuisinart Cookware Review (Clad Stainless)

 Should you buy disc-clad cookware?
-It's fine for pots you use for liquids, like stock pots.
-It's not the best choice for pans you use for solid foods, like skillets.
+It's fine for pots you use for liquids, like stock pots and sauce pans.
+It's not a good choice for skillets, which perform best with full cladding.

 back to top